 Space is limited.
 Tickets must be purchased in advance.

 Partying for a cause since 1989!
-Boybutante, and this October 23 BooButante edition is a fundraiser for Boybutante AIDS Foundation, Inc., which raises funds for HIV/AIDS support, education, and prevention efforts throughout the greater Northeast Georgia Community.
+Boybutante, and this October 22 BooButante edition is a fundraiser for Boybutante AIDS Foundation, Inc., which raises funds for HIV/AIDS support, education, and prevention efforts throughout the greater Northeast Georgia Community.
 This is the opening event for the 32nd Boybutanta season!

-All of Athens is excited for the return of Miss Thing and her friends on the 40 Watt Stage!
-Masks and proof of vaccine or negative Covid test are required at this venue.
+All of Athens is excited for the return of Detox and her friends on the 40 Watt Stage!
+General Admission is $25 and VIP Meet and Greet is $50.

 Check out our Fall Festivals and Events page for a complete list of all upcoming Halloween and fall festivities and start planning your October Athens getaway today!